Nepo26/pedrolemoz/README.md

 I'm also a Computer Science student at Federal Institute of Science, Education and Technology from State of Ceará (IFCE).

 One of my favorite activities is software development.
 I really like the idea that I can create something useful for people.
 That's why I develop mobile applications.

-Every person in this world has a smartphone nowadays.
+My favorite languages are:

+- Dart, with the Flutter Framework — I'm actually working with this.
+- Python3, because this was my first language, and I enjoy data science.

 If you want know me better, my contact information is right above.
-Hope you like what I do.
+Thanks for your attention!